Ontolf/Portable-Moisture-Sensor-esp-idf/README.md

   |||

  **Moisture Monitor**
  Small and portable moisture monitor designed to measure moisture of soil at anytime you want.
-A stylish display allows to see your measurements in percentage from 0 to 100.
+A stylish display allows to see your live measurements in percentage from 0 to 100.

 | **Name** | **Description** | **Voltage** | **Quantity** |
 |------|-------------|:-------:|:--------:|